caa1982/Solidity_Splitter/README.md

 ### REMIX

 1. Upload the two contract
-2. Press create on splitter Contracts
+2. Press create on splitter Contract
 3. Interact with contract